The relative class number one problem for function fields, II: Degree 5

 \begin{lemma} If $d=5$, then $C' \to C$ is Galois and cyclic. \end{lemma} \begin{proof} Suppose by way of contradiction that $G \neq C_5$.
 By Theorem~\ref{T:purely geometric bounds}, $g=2$ and $C' \to C$ is \'etale; by Lemma~\ref{lem:degree 5 subfield}, $G = A_5$.
-We may thus appeal to the uniform calculation (Lemma~\ref{L:unified calculation}); alternatively, we may break the individual cases down as follows.
-We start with some cases where computing the splitting sequence already yields a contradiction; note that this list necessarily omits all cases for which a cyclic cover does occur.
+We may thus appeal to the uniform calculation (Lemma~\ref{L:unified calculation}); alternatively, we may break down Table~\ref{table:weil polynomials}(21--28) as follows.
+We start with some rows for which computing the splitting sequence already yields a contradiction (even if the cover is cyclic).